 These brownies are healthy enough that I loved even having the leftovers for an afternoon snack some days (there were a LOT of leftovers with 3 batches, but we had no problem finishing them off).
 And if you’re wondering…would you make them again?
 The answer is YES– I actually made them again this past weekend just because!

-If you try out these black bean brownies, feel free to rate the recipe and let me know in a comment or take a picture and tag me @livbane on Instagram!
+If you try out these black bean brownies, rate the recipe and let me know in a comment or take a picture and tag me @livbane on Instagram!
 I’d love to see!

 - 15 oz. can black beans, drained and rinsed (1 3/4 cups)